Fishing industry in Russia: Aquaculture

 Potential development areas for freshwater aquaculture include 960,000 hectares of agricultural water bodies, 143,000 hectares of ponds, plus other areas in big lakes and water reservoirs suitable for cage farming.
 The National Project on Agricultural Sector development (Federal Agency of Fishery, 2006) has set a target for 2020 of 1.4 million tonnes from freshwater aquaculture and 400 thousand tonnes from mariculture.
 The federal government is considering a subsidy of two-thirds of the credit needed to construct and modernise aquaculture facilities.

 Research

-In Soviet times, the Ministry for Fishery Industry operated many institutes which undertook comprehensive research in oceanography, marine biology, the assessment of fishery resources, fishery management regimes, and the technology of fishing gear and fish processing.
-The Ministry also operated research ship on the high seas to meet the needs of Russian distant water fisheries.
+In Soviet Union, the Ministry of the Fishing Industry operated numerous research institutes with R&D focus on oceanography, marine biology, fishery management, assessment of fishing resources, the development of fishing gear and fish processing technologies.
+The ministry had its own research ship which conducted research for the Soviet distant water fisheries.

-After the breakup of the Soviet Union, these institutes, basically responsible for research in fisheries science, were coordinated by VNIRO, the central fishery institute in Moscow.

-In 2007, the regional institutes became formally subordinate branches of VNIRO.
-Notably, the GIPRORYBFLOT in St. Petersburg researches the technology of fishing vessels and fish processing, while the VIERH in Moscow does economic research.
+In the modern Russia, the research institutes, particularly responsible for the research in fisheries science, were coordinated by VNIRO, the central fishery institute in Moscow.
+In 2007, independent institutes became subordinate branches of VNIRO with different scientific focus.
+For instance, Saint Petersburg-based GIPRORYBFLOT works in fishing vessels technologies and fish processing, while the VIERH in Moscow does economic research.

 Education

-Five technical universities are geared to train specialists in fisheries.
-There are programmes for fisheries biology, navigation and marine engineering, fish processing, processing machinery, the economics of fisheries and aquaculture.
-Four professional schools graduate middle level professionals.
+By 2007, five technological universities and four professional schools in Russia trained specialists in fisheries.
+The educational programs included navigation and marine engineering, fishery biology, fish processing, processing machinery, the economics of fisheries, and aquaculture.

-Nine universities graduate about 120 aquaculture specialists each year.
-The biological departments of several universities also graduate specialists in fish biology and fishery oceanography.